 Shuang L. Frost is a Ph.D. student in the anthropology department of Harvard University, studying social anthropology with a secondary field in Science, Technology, and Society.
-Her dissertation looks at the economic, political, and social impacts of the ride-sharing industry in contemporary urban China.
-Her broader research interests include digital technology, sharing economy, and corporate governance.
+Her research interests include digital technology, moral economy, governance, and public policymaking.

 Prior coming to Harvard, Shuang earned her M.A. degree in sociocultural anthropology at Columbia University.
 In her master’s thesis, she investigated urban crowding, informal housing, and rural-urban migration in Shanghai, China.
 Shuang completed her B.A. at Shanghai International Studies University.